The Russell Street Bombing is one of Melbourne's most notorious crimes. Today the location is an upmarket apartment building.

 - Barrie Pullen

-One of the first civilians on the scene, Pullen was able to capture several minutes of raw footage, capturing the aftermath, before police cordoned off the area (you can watch this coverage, here).
+One of the first civilians on the scene, Pullen was able to capture several minutes of raw footage, before police cordoned off the area (you can watch this coverage, here).

-In an instant, Russell Street had been transformed into something out of a war zone.
+In an instant, Russell Street had been transformed.

 Wreckage of several cars littered the street, one of them burning fiercely.
-The front of the Russell Street police building was also on fire, with dark smoke coming from many of the shattered windows.
+The front of the police building was also on fire, with dark smoke coming from many of the shattered windows.

-Russell Street itself was scorched; a huge black mark had been burnt into the asphalt opposite the police building; an early clue as to what had happened.
-Debris and rubble were scattered across the street, and would later be found on the roofs of nearby buildings.
+A huge black mark had been burnt into the asphalt opposite the police building; an early clue as to what had happened.
+Debris and rubble were scattered along the street, and would later be found on the roofs of nearby buildings.

-21 people were seriously injured in the explosion, and one, Constable Angela Taylor, died.
-She was the first policewoman to die in the line of duty, in Australia.
+21 people were seriously injured in the explosion.
+Constable Taylor would not survive her injuries; she died later in hospital, the first Australia policewoman killed in the line of duty.

 Once the initial chaos of the explosion was brought under control, police then turned their attention to the investigation.

 Painstakingly sifting through the debris on Russell Street, forensic experts were able to ascertain the cause of the explosion.
 One of the wrecked cars, the nondescript ’79 Commodore, had been stuffed with sticks of gelignite, and then wired with a timer.